iLib-js/ilib-loctool-webos-javascript/README.md

 The simple sample is provided in [ilib-loctool-samples](https://github.com/iLib-js/ilib-loctool-samples) repository.
 Please check the [webos-js](https://github.com/iLib-js/ilib-loctool-samples/tree/main/webos-js) sample to see how the JavaScript file type is localized.

+## License

+Copyright (c) 2019-2023, JEDLSoft

+This plugin is license under Apache2.
+See the [LICENSE](./LICENSE) file for more details.

 ## Release Notes
 ### v1.10.4
 * Updated loctool dependency information to be written both `peerDependencies` and `devDependencies`.